Hoffman has goal and 2 assists, Panthers beat Red Wings 4-3

 Dylan Larkin had a goal and an assist for Detroit, and Darren Helm, Frans Nielsen and Luke Glendening also scored.
 The Red Wings have lost five in a row and are 2-15-2 their last 19.

-Jimmy Howard played his second game after a 10-game injury absence and stopped 25 shots.
+Jimmy Howard played his second game after a 10-game injury absence, stopped 25 shots.

 Detroit grabbed the lead with quick goals 38 seconds apart.